donnatto/SushiBarProject/README.md

 # sushibar-jsp
-Sushi Bar Project made using JavaServer Pages for educational use only.
+Sushi Bar Project made using JavaServer Pages, for educational use only.
-You can visit the site here: http://env-4887371.jl.serv.net.mx/hamachiSushi/index.jsp
+You can visit the site [here.](http://env-4887371.jl.serv.net.mx/hamachiSushi/index.jsp)

 This is a project made for the Bussiness Application Development I course, using JSP.